logaretm/vee-validate/docs/guide/messages.md

 }
 ```

 It receives the field name or an alias for it as the first parameter, as well as the params used to validate the field.
-The third optional parameter is any additonal data returned by the validation rule which can [provide more info](./custom-rules.html#reasoning) for the generator to make it more flexible.
+The third optional parameter is any additional data returned by the validation rule which can [provide more info](./custom-rules.html#reasoning) for the generator to make it more flexible.

 ## Overwriting Messages